 “When is the best time to be there?”
 This is probably the most common question I get from prospective visitors.
 It seems like such a simple question, and one would likely expect a very simple answer… No such luck.
 There are positives and negatives to every time of the year on the Kenai Peninsula, with dozens of factors to consider before finalizing your decision.
-Below I have outlined what I believe are the 5 major factors to consider before you purchase those airline tickets to head north but click here before you try.
+Below I have outlined what I believe are the 5 major factors to consider before you purchase those airline tickets to head north.

 - What Species of Fish Do You Want to Catch? – The species that are available varies dramatically throughout the season.
 If you’ve always dreamed of coming to Alaska and catching a King Salmon on the Kenai Peninsula, for example, then you’d be more than disappointed if you planned your visit for September.
 September is possibly my favorite time of year to be here, and there are tons of fish to be caught in September, but King Salmon season closes well before September.
 Or maybe you’ve heard about the incredible sockeye fishing we have on the Kenai where an angler can stand in one spot and pick off sockeye salmon one after another?
 If you visit during late May with the expectation that you’ll have this experience, then you’re going to be very frustrated.
 Perhaps the most important thing you can share with an outfitter is the type of fish and fishing you would like to experience.
 With that information they should have no problem steering you towards a date range that helps you accomplish those specific goals.